Alex-Malo/Traffic-Sign-Detection/README.md

 - F1 Score and AP@0.50 evolution across dataset sizes
 - Confusion matrices and per-class confidence calibration
 - Visual inspection of predictions

 ---

+## Reproducibility

+-  In order to reproduce our work you will need a gpu with at least 4gb of VRAM.
+Download the data set that we use from kaggle: https://www.kaggle.com/code/pkdarabi/traffic-signs-detection-using-yolov8/input?select=car. rename the car folder as "data" and use it directly in your cwd.
+Then just run the main.ipynb (full pipe line). the predicting_videos.ipynb can be used as a guide in order to classify new videos.

+---